nephelaiio/ansible-role-ubuntu-installer/README.md

       nameservers: 8.8.8.8 8.8.4.8.8.8.8 8.8.4.4
 ```

-It has been tested on ESXi6.5 with a VM with default settings for Ubuntu
+Images are tested by provisioning kvm guests on ec2 bare metal instances

 ## Testing

 Please make sure your environment has [docker](https://www.docker.com) installed in order to run role validation tests.
 Additional python dependencies are listed in the [requirements file](/requirements.txt)

-Role is tested against the following distributions (docker images):
+Role is tested from an Ansible controller running Ubuntu Focal.
+Target iso flavors are:
-  * Ubuntu Bionic
+  * Ubuntu Focal

-It's designed to work on any recent Ubuntu release
+It's designed to work on a controller running any recent Ubuntu release (Bionic/Focal)

-You can test the role directly from sources using command ` molecule test `
+You can test the role directly from sources using command ` molecule test `.
+Note that this will reconfigure networking for network 192.168.255.0/24 which will be directly connected to a local bridge interface

 ## License